reconhub/learn/content/post/practical-stegen.md

 ```

 We also want to get the P-value, of which, we have three choices.
 In our
-case, we will choose the P-value from Fisher’s exact test and combine
+case, we will choose the P-value from Fisher’s exact test of the
+exposure (by selecting the second row and the column called
-the result into a vector that we will turn into a data frame:
+`"fisher.exact"`) and combine the result into a vector that we will turn
+into a data frame:

 ``` r
 pork_p <- pork_rr$p.value[2, "fisher.exact"]